mencargo/speed/doc.md

 w.postMessage('start {"url_dl": "newGarbageURL", "url_ul": "newEmptyURL", "url_ping": "newEmptyURL", "url_getIp": "newIpURL"}')
 ```
 ## Telemetry
 Telemetry currently requires PHP and either MySQL, PostgreSQL or SQLite.
+Alternatively, it is possible to save to a CSV file.
 To set up the telemetry, we need to do 4 things:
 * copy `telemetry.php` and `telemetry_settings.php`
 * edit `telemetry_settings.php` to add your database or CSV settings